-Homero Cantu is a real American Mexican-American hero.
-The 69 year old patriotic champion performed as a chopper medic in Vietnam before currently exerting his turbulent energy as a shamanic warlock who eats mangy Diabetes for breakfast.
-He also records the world’s best pop music that America has never seen under the name of “RIPE and READY”.
-Don’t hate him, cuz u ain’t him.
-Learn from his magic mushy mashdowns by engaging in the invigorating content below:
+Homero Cantu is a real Mexican-American hero.
+The 70 year old patriotic life-champion performed as a chopper-medic in Vietnam before currently exerting his turbulent energy as a shamanic warlock who eats mangy Diabetes for breakfast with leftover Subway-branded spinach-only sandwiches.
+HOMER also records the world’s best anti-pop non-music ever invented, under the name of “RIPE and READY”.

 SEE BELOW FOR A FULL RIPE and READY Sexplanation…